violet-audio/ImmersiveFlow/README.md

   - Requires 7.1.4 loudspeaker setup.

 - **Binaural Audio**
-  - Binauralized using the Kemar HRTFs.
+  - Binauralized using the KEMAR HRTFs.
   - Can be listened to using headphones.

 Code is coming soon！